Blood can be irradiated in a Blood Irradiator supplied by BRIT. The pertinent questions are answered for general awareness.

 A radiation dose of 25 to 35 Gy is considered adequate.

 Gamma radiation is the preferred choice for this application.
+This can normally be achieved in a blood Irradiator designed for the purpose.

 It is not advisable to do so because such equipment does not provide precise dose delivery of the type needed for the irradiation of blood, where accuracy and uniformity are of utmost importance.
 Gamma based Blood Irradiators on the other-hand, are tailor made with these features and are capable of delivering uniform dose of the required measure.
 Giving more dose of radiation than necessary may result in the killing some of the useful component of blood.